EU VAT Rules for Digital Products and Services

 You can use our validations API to automate VAT number checks during checkout.
 All records are stored securely in the cloud for reporting purposes and contain a unique consultation number.
 A consultation number is a piece of evidence given by VIES to prove that you have validated a given VAT number on a given day.

-How Vatstack automated all VAT rules
+How Vatstack Automates All VAT Rules

 When you’re working on a checkout process, you can keep your VAT rates updated by pulling the rates from our API endpoint.